 The Rideau Valley Wildlife Sanctuary rehabilitates about 1,200 orphaned and injured wild mammals and reptiles every year.
-Volunteer rehabilitation interns play an integral role in helping to care for these animals and release them back to the wild.
+Volunteer wildlife rehabilitation interns play an essential role in helping to care for these animals and release them back to the wild.

-The Sanctuary is located between North Gower and Kemptville in a lovely rural environment, about 45 minutes south of Ottawa, Ontario.
+The Sanctuary is located between North Gower and Kemptville in a lovely rural environment surrounded by hundreds of acres of forest, about 45 minutes south of downtown Ottawa, Ontario.
 There is no public transit to the wildlife sanctuary.
 There is a limited number of shared accommodations available for out-of-town applicants.

 Job duties include, but are not limited to:

 - formula-feeding animals and providing fresh water and solid foods

 - cleaning cages, enclosures and facilities

 - performing diagnostic procedures (under supervision)